 - Tales of Innocence pulled a page out of Reincarnation Romance for its official couple, Luca and Iria.
 However, Innocence has an extensive Relationship Values system, meaning that, like Lloyd and Colette in Tales of Symphonia, while Iria is the designated love interest, you can hook Luca up with whoever you want to, really. ( And the Reincarnation Romance thing kinda gets a hefty wrench chucked in it when you find out that Iria's past life murdered Ruca's past life and caused lots of bad things to happen.
 But Iria has severe Amnesiac Dissonance, so it's all good.)

-- Tales of the Tempest gives us borderline-Toy Ship Caius and Rubia.
+- Tales of the Tempest has borderline-Toy Ship Caius and Rubia.

 - Assassin's Creed: Revelations has Shaun Hastings mention that Lucy Stillman said that she "liked" Desmond Miles, not that that does anything now that killed her under Juno's possession.

-- Jak and Daxter gives us three: Jak and Keira, Ashelin and Torn, and Daxter and Tess.
-God help you if you begin Running the Asylum and you try to mess with their relationships.
+- Jak and Daxter has three: Jak and Keira, Ashelin and Torn, and Daxter and Tess.

 - Chaz Ashley and Rika in the 4th installment of the Phantasy Star series.
 Word of God via the prelims for a canceled sequel support this.